ismet55555/PDW-Asym-2Link/README.md

 <p align="center"><img src="misc/PDW_Demo.gif" width="450"/></p>

 A passive dynamic walker (PDW) is a biped robot that does not draw energy from any supply (ie. batteries, gasoline, etc) and only relies on the potential energy of walking down a decline.
-It fundementally represents a walking human as seen from the side (sagital view), while the upper body is represented as a larger hip mass.
+It fundamentally represents a walking human as seen from the side (sagittal view), while the upper body is represented as a larger hip mass.

 This PDW is a so-called compass gait, or 2-link, walking model, in that there are only two effective linkages representing the walker's system.
 Essentially, this compass gait model is a inverted double-pendulum rotating about the ground contact.